NNPDF/pineappl/docs/cli-tutorial.md

     5 3.25  3.5 2.5236943e2
     6  3.5    4 1.1857770e2
     7    4  4.5 2.7740964e1
-    Thanks for using LHAPDF 6.5.1.
-Please make sure to cite the paper:
-      Eur.Phys.J.
-C75 (2015) 3, 132  (http://arxiv.org/abs/1412.7420)

-On your computer the output will be slightly different depending on your LHAPDF installation.
-If you don't want to see LHAPDF messages (first and last two lines), add the option `--silence-lhapdf` after `pineappl` and before `convolve`:

-    pineappl --silence-lhapdf convolve LHCB_WP_7TEV.pineappl.lz4 CT18NNLO

 Let's have a closer look at what the output shows: